 Here are some tips on whether you should co-sign for someone else:

 1. Pre-apply for the loan.
-This way you know your interest rate; your interest rate determines your payment.
+This way you know your interest rate.
+The interest rate is a factor in determining your payment.

 2. Calculate the new loan payment.
 There are many loan calculators on the internet.
 With your interest rate you can plug in all the numbers and it will tell you your monthly payment.

 5. In fact, since it is your credit at stake (again!), I highly recommend that you make the payment to the creditor each month, and ask the co-borrower to pay you.
 That way you know the payments are being made.
 Do not rely on the co-maker to make the payment.
-One missed or late payment and your credit score is (again) harmed.
+One missed or late payment and your credit score is harmed (again).

 4. Review your credit report.

 Filing your bankruptcy case and being granted a discharge of your debts is the most important thing you have done so far to regain your financial freedom.
 The second most important item is to review your credit report.
 In most cases, once you receive a bankruptcy discharge all is fine and you move on.
 But not always.
 You may have heard me say during one of our meetings that ‘I don’t trust creditors.’
 I say it a lot, and for good reason.
 Creditors don’t always do what they are supposed to do.
 That’s true before you filed bankruptcy, and it’s true after you filed bankruptcy.

 In fact, your creditors are required to report your bankruptcy discharge to the national credit bureaus.
 However, creditors don’t always play by the rules.
 If they don’t, your credit is damaged.